 I also think it’s just as fun to let the pop tarts take on strange organic looks – hand over the decorating to your kids and see what imaginative things they come up with.

-What You Need to Make Spooky Pop Tarts
+What You Need to Make Halloween Pop Tarts

 You will need two pre-made pie crusts, jam, confectioner’s sugar, cornstarch, candy eyes, food coloring, and heavy whipping cream.
 The cornstarch helps thicken the jam but is not necessary.